Appendix A — Statistics refresher

 Crucially, the empirical distribution \(\hat{F}_n\) converges strongly (almost surely) to the underlying distribution \(F\) as \(n \rightarrow \infty\): \[ \hat{F}_n\overset{a. s.}{\to} F \] The Glivenko–Cantelli theorem additionally asserts that the convergence is uniform.

-Note this is effectively a variant of the law of large numbers applied to the whole distribution, rather than just the mean (see below).
+This theorem is a variant of the law of large numbers (Section A.5) applied to the whole distribution, rather than just to the mean.

 As a result, we may use the empirical distribution \(\hat{F}_n\) based on data \(D\) as an estimate of the underlying unknown true distribution \(F\).
 From the convergence theorems we know that \(\hat{F}_n\) is consistent.